yjwong1999/IJCNN2025-DvB/README.md

 ## **Dataset**
 The dataset was provided by the [WOSDETC](https://github.com/wosdetc/challenge) Drone-vs-Bird Detection Challenge [@IJCNN2025](https://2025.ijcnn.org/) committee.
 To aquire the dataset you may follow the instructions [here](https://wosdetc2025.wordpress.com/instruction-for-authors/).
 You will be asked to sign a data usage agreement and can then use the data for research purposes.

+## Acknowledgement
+1. Annotations for this dataset are available at [the official repo of the challenge](https://github.com/wosdetc/challenge).

 ## Cite this repository